We write the content of your white papers so that they feature a logical stream of thought from beginning to end.

 There are three main types of white paper: the backgrounder, ideal for explaining a general trend/market/development; the numbered list, if you’re creating a white paper with a lighter tone and want to offer tips or advice; and the problem/solution, if you’re writing about a product or service and want to show a before and after picture.
 Right from the beginning we will help you identify the type of white paper you want to produce; this will be the one that’s best suited to what you’re trying to say and who you’re saying it to.
 Read more about the different types of white papers.

 We work with several Irish businesses to create well-written, informative white papers.
-Our clients include eir, ePub Direct (now Vearsa) and Newsweaver.
+Our clients include eir, ePub Direct (now Vearsa), Newsweaver (now Poppulo) and VisionWare.

 - Case studies